AlexEidt/Bubblio/README.md

 ### Colors

-The five different color options available are:
+The color options available are:

 Yellow | Red
 --- | ---